Porthcothan Bay Beach

 Parking, shops and toilet facilities are close by with beach level access.

-Lifeguard cover from the 15th of May until the 26th of September (2021).
+Lifeguard cover from the 13th of May until the 24th of September (2023).
 You are advised to always check beach conditions before your visit and always follow the lifeguards advice whilst on the beach.
-Current beach conditions and lifeguard cover can be checked on www.beachlifeguards.org.uk

-Porthcothan is a dog friendly beach, with no seasonal dog ban.
-Please keep your dog under control and clean up mess immediately.
+Porthcothan is a dog friendly beach, with no seasonal dog ban, but please keep your dog under control and clean up mess immediately.

-Porthcothan beach and the clifftop fields nearby were used for the filming of Poldark, especially the shots of Ross riding his horse.
+Poldark connection: Porthcothan Beach and the clifftop fields nearby were used for the filming of Poldark, especially the shots of Ross riding his horse.

 When you can’t be in your favourite place all the time, catch up on the latest stories, upcoming events, holiday ideas, and offers with a newsletter straight to your inbox.
 Terms and Conditions / GDPR compliance: by providing personally identifiable information Visit Cornwall will use it to provide you with ongoing information about their products and services.
 No one from Visit Cornwall will rent, sell or lease this personally identifiable information to other companies or individuals.